adammathes/snkt/README.md

    * `tmpl_dir` -- absolute path of directory for template files
    * `site_title` -- string for the site's title (used in templates)
    * `site_url` -- absolute URL for the site (used in templates)
-   * `filters` -- tools of the dark arts I haven't documented yet
+   * `filters` -- search/replace regular expressions executed on all posts
    * `permalink_fmt` -- format string for permalinks (see #permalinks)
    * `post_file_fmt` -- format string for post filenames (see #permalinks)
    * `show_future` -- include posts with dates in the future or hide them